Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Substructures.md

 Their source code can be found under `clang/lib/Lex`.

 #### Parser and Sema
 Clang's parser consumes token streams from the preprocessor and lexer and tries to realize their semantic structures

 Here, the Sema sub-system performs more semantic checking and analysis from the parser's result before generating the AST.

 #### AST
+The AST is the most important primitive when it comes to extending Clang with your custom logic